xwu35/ISAAC_UTK/Metagenome_analysis_ISAAC.md

 ```console
 qsub assembly_megahit.sh
 ```
-Now let's we will have a look at the contig sequences.
-You will see taht each contig name starts with ">".
+Now let's have a look at the contig sequences.
+You will see that each contig name starts with ">".
 Press 'q' to quit viewing
 ```console
 less ASSEMBLY_megahit/final_assembly.fasta
 ```